JaxUSA Partnership School Profiles

 As part of its Strategic Plan, UNF is working towards expanding its student body to 25,000 by 2028 and achieving Carnegie R1 classification – this ambitious goal includes the introduction of new doctoral programs, such as the Ph.D. in Computing and the Doctor of Business Administration degree.
 The University is also proud to have launched its Advanced Manufacturing Engineering B.S. degree, the only program of its kind in Florida, as well as undergraduate and graduate programs in Fintech.

 As UNF continues to grow and evolve, it remains a cornerstone of educational advancement and regional progress in Northeast Florida.
-The University’s innovative programs and initiatives ensure that it meets the needs of its diverse student body and plays a crucial role in the Jacksonville region’s development.
+The University’s innovative programs and initiatives prioritize student success and play a crucial role in supporting local industry and strengthening the quality of life throughout the region.